 Brother Jasper's return to campus

-Brother Jasper returned in the fall of 2020 to Manhattan College.
+Brother Jasper returned in the fall of 2020 to Manhattan University.
 Since then he's been introduced to many new aspects of modern life on campus — cell phones, computer labs and the New York City subway.
-He’s happy to be back among the De La Salle Christian Brothers, and is flattered to discover that his name inspired the official moniker for the College and the nickname for all athletic teams.
+He’s happy to be back among the De La Salle Christian Brothers, and is flattered to discover that his name inspired the official moniker for the University and the nickname for all athletic teams.
 Go Jaspers!

 Brother Jasper has long represented leadership and support for generations of students.
-He embodies our spirit and determination, and who we are as a Manhattan College community.
+He embodies our spirit and determination, and who we are as a Manhattan University community.
 We welcome his presence once again as we prepare to meet today's unique challenges.

 Fun facts about Brother Jasper today